QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 ##### Pros:
 - The DevTeam does not need to implement anything - it's a built-in feature of Substrate.
 ##### Cons:
-- Not a user frendly.
-Alice have to be very experienced.
+- It's not user-friendly.
+Alice has to be very experienced.
 - Extra load for QF nodes.

 #### Possible implmentation #3: QF hosted service